GSD Calculator Help

 „Product scale“ is the final scale when the digital image is displayed on a computer screen, as used for quality inspection in the flight department or finally in the restitution department.

-The middle section of the screen will show covered area, swath .
+- The middle section of the screen will show covered area and swath related information.

 You can change the overlap values (yellow box) to your required overlap.
 According to the speed of the aircraft (Groundspeed GS in kts) the software checks for the camera cycle.